|

 Ancillary Services

-Dividend Reinvesting: Robinhood has a DRIP. eToro does not.
+Dividend Reinvesting: Robinhood has it. eToro does not.

 Winner: Robinhood